Shoreline Park (Mountain View, California): Features and trails

-Shoreline Park now features an 18-hole links-style golf course with pro shop and driving range, Shoreline Golf Links, and a 50 acre artificial lake.
+Shoreline Park now features an 18-hole links-style golf course with a pro shop and driving range, Shoreline Golf Links, and a 50 acre artificial lake.
 On the lake's eastern shore is the Shoreline Boathouse, which offers sailboat, windsurfing, kayak, canoe, rowboat, and pedalboat rentals, as well as sailing, windsurfing, and kayaking classes.
 The adjacent Shoreline American Bistro is open daily and offers a variety of food to lake goers.
 Shoreline Amphitheatre is next to the golf course.
 The Rengstorff House, a historic Victorian mansion moved to the park from its original location elsewhere in Mountain View, and Michaels at Shoreline Restaurant are also in the built-up area of the park.

 Walkers, runners, bike riders, et al., can enjoy miles of paved and unpaved trails, some of which are part of the San Francisco Bay Trail.
 The trails connect to the Stevens Creek Trail at the eastern edge of the park and the Palo Alto Baylands Nature Preserve on the western edge.